A Critique of Click-tracks In Modern Worship

 Is it possible, that as the Modern Church continues to follow the world’s artistic paradigms, we are approaching a time in history in which music will emanate solely from within an individual instead of a community?
 Is it possible that we are heading toward the Luciferian example?
 Modern day electronica has not yet become mainstream in the contemporary church, but it is heading that direction.

+I'm not equating the use of tracks with the devil.
 What I am saying is this: Perhaps we should evaluate why we are moving toward a minimalistic approach to leading worship, rather than an inclusive one.

 When I asked a prominent member of a forefront mega-church, that uses click-tracks for every song of every service, why they don’t utilize the rich talent pool of string, wind and brass players in their services and only use choirs a couple times a year, his response was, “It’s just not our DNA.”
 They add some of those elements, however simplistically, through recorded synchronization with the click, as the vocal and instrumental recordings replace live people.
 I also wondered if scoring and arranging was a lacking skill in their situation, not knowing how to include more people than a simple rock-band for their new materials.
 (It’s easy enough to create a song with four chords and a poem on a lead-sheet, but it requires an entirely different skill set to arrange and orchestrate it.)